RoniF-pixel/Student-Projects-Portfolio/Anxiety Before and After Exams/README.md

 - Visual: Line plot with error bars showing anxiety trajectory across time

 ## 📈 Key Results (Simulated Data)
+-Main effect of time was significant: anxiety varied across the three phases.

+- Post-hoc tests (Bonferroni-adjusted) showed:

-- Anxiety peaked 1 day before the exam and dropped significantly after (p < .001)
+  - Anxiety 1 day before the exam was significantly higher than both:

+    - 1 week before (Mean diff = 22.16, p < .001)

+    - After the exam (Mean diff = 19.38, p < .001)

-- Anxiety 1 week before was significantly lower than 1 day before (p < .01)
+  - Anxiety 1 week before was also significantly lower than after the exam (Mean diff = 2.78, p < .001)

-- Post-exam anxiety returned to near-baseline levels

-- These simulated results reflect well-documented patterns of anticipatory stress and relief post-assessment.

 ##  Ethics & Privacy
 - The dataset is fully simulated and anonymized